Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Discussion

 \section{Discussion}

-This paper has introduced continuous time Hamiltonian Monte Carlo processes as a new, robust and potentially very efficient alternative to conventional MCMC methods.
+This paper has introduced Numerical Generalized Randomized HMC processes as a new, robust and potentially very efficient alternative to conventional MCMC methods.
 The presently proposed methodology holds promise to be substantially more trustworthy for complicated real-life problems.
-This improvement is related to two factors: \begin{itemize} \item The CTHMC process is time-irreversible, and the present paper is to the author's knowledge the first attempt to leverage time-irreversible processes to produce general purpose and easy to use MCMC-like samplers that scale to high-dimensional problems.
+This improvement is related to two factors: \begin{itemize} \item The NGRHMC process is time-irreversible, and the present paper is to the author's knowledge the among the first attempts to leverage time-irreversible processes to produce general purpose and easy to use MCMC-like samplers that scale to high-dimensional problems.
 By now, there is substantial evidence \citep[see e.g. discussion on page 387 of][]{fearnhead2018} that irreversible processes are superior to conventional reversible alternatives such as HMC.
-In particular, irreversible methods appear to be more robust to irregular target distributions, as transition can be made without regard to the likelihood of the corresponding reversed transition occurring. \item The proposed implementation of CTHMC process leverages the mature, and widely used field of numerical integration of ordinary differential equations.
+In particular, irreversible methods appear to be more robust to irregular target distributions, as transition can be made without regard to the likelihood of the corresponding reversed transition occurring. \item The proposed implementation of NGRHMC process leverages the mature, and widely used field of numerical integration of ordinary differential equations.
 Common practice for HMC is choosing a fixed step size low order symplectic method and hoping that regions where this step size is too large for numerical stability is not encountered during the simulation.
 The proposed methodology, on the other hand, relies on high quality adaptive integrators, which have no such stability problems. \end{itemize} Currently, efficient and robust MCMC computations has been a field dominated by tailor-making to specific applications and a large degree of craftsmanship.
 Effectively, the two above points reduces such MCMC computations into a more routine task of numerically integrating ordinary differential equations using adaptive/automatic methods.

-There scope for substantial further work on CTHMC-processes beyond the initial developments given here.
-A, by no means complete, list of possible further research directions related to CTHMC processes is given in Appendix \ref{sec:Further-work}.
+There scope for substantial further work on NGRHMC-processes beyond the initial developments given here.
+A, by no means complete, list of possible further research directions related to NGRHMC processes is given in Appendix \ref{sec:Further-work}.

 {}

 This version: \today\\

 \begin{flushleft} In this online Appendix, equation numbers $\leq$ \ref{eq:wishart_4} refer to equations in the main article text. \end{flushleft}